imad08/Data-quality-how-to-judge/README.md

 The research paper was written while the authors worked at eBay in timely manner

 ## Our Contribution
-What we did was to implement an novel unsupervised clustering-based algorithm on ann-thyroid & credit-card fraud detection dataset to detect outliers based on consistency score of data.
+What we did was to implement a novel unsupervised clustering-based algorithm on ann-thyroid & credit-card fraud detection dataset to detect outliers based on consistency score of data.
 We obtained high precision on both datasets and area under the precision-recall curve (AUPRC) was 0.557 & 0.223 on the ann-thyroid and credit-card fraud detection dataset respectively.
 We further extended the idea on hand written digit dataset after extracting features from image using Resnet-50 and VGG-19.

 ## RESNET
-ResNet uses Batch Normalization at its core.
-The Batch Normalization adjusts the input layer to increase the performance of the network.
+ResNet is a neural network model, which uses Batch Normalization at its core.
+The Batch Normalization layers adjusts the input layer to increase the performance of the network.
 The problem of covariate shift is mitigated.
-ResNet makes use of the Identity Connection, which helps to protect the network from vanishing gradient problem. we extracted features using this architecture
+ResNet makes use of the identity connection, which helps to protect the network from vanishing gradient problem.
+We extracted the features of our datasets using this architecture.